cetz-package/cetz/src/draw/shapes.typ

       sector-center.at(1) + ry * calc.sin((stop-angle + start-angle)/2),
       z
     )

-    let center = if style.mode == "PIE" {
+    // center is calculated based on observations of tikz's circular sector and semi circle shapes. let center = if style.mode == "PIE" {
-      vector.lerp(
+      // A circular sector's anchor is placed half way between the sector-center and arc-center when the angle is 180deg.
+At 60deg it is placed 1/3 of the way between, this is mirrored at 300deg. vector.lerp(
         arc-center,
         sector-center,